Cloud gaming

-Cloud gaming, sometimes called gaming on demand or gaming-as-a-service or game streaming, is a type of online gaming that runs video games on remote servers and streams them directly to a user's device, or more colloquially, playing a game remotely from a cloud.
-It contrasts with traditional means of gaming, wherein a game runs locally on a user's video game console, personal computer, or mobile device.
+Cloud gaming, sometimes called gaming on demand or game streaming, is a type of online gaming that runs video games on remote servers and streams the game's output (video, sound, etc.) directly to a user's device, or more colloquially, playing a game remotely from a cloud.
+It contrasts with traditional means of gaming, wherein a game is run locally on a user's video game console, personal computer, or mobile device.

 Background

-Cloud gaming platforms operate in a similar manner to remote desktops and video on demand services; games are stored and executed remotely on a provider's dedicated hardware, and streamed as video to a player's device via client software.
+Cloud gaming platforms operate in a similar manner to remote desktops and Photo on demand services; games are stored and executed remotely on a provider's dedicated hardware, and streamed as video to a player's device via client software.
 The client software handles the player's inputs, which are sent back to the server and executed in-game.
 Some cloud gaming services are based on access to a virtualized Windows environment, allowing users to download and install games and software as they normally would on a local computer.

 Cloud gaming can be advantageous as it eliminates the need to purchase expensive computer hardware or install games directly onto a local game system.
 Cloud gaming can be made available on a wide range of computing devices, including mobile devices such as smartphones and tablets, digital media players, or proprietary thin client-like devices.
 Some services may offer additional features to take advantage of this model, including the ability for a viewer to join a player's session and temporarily take control of the game.

 Due to their dependency on high-quality streaming video, cloud gaming services typically require reliable, high-speed internet connections with low latency.
 Even with high-speed connections available, traffic congestion and other issues affecting network latency can affect the performance of cloud gaming, and the ability to use a service regularly may also be limited by data caps enforced by some internet service providers.

 Further, the costs of cloud gaming shift from traditional distribution through retail outlets and digital storefronts to the data servers that run the cloud gaming services.
 Novel cost structures are required to cover these operating costs compared to traditional distribution.